 The advantages of electric aircraft are huge.
 Not only do they offer pollution-free flying, but operating costs are lower and noise levels are dramatically reduced — a real bonus both for passengers and for people who live or work around airports.

 However, achieving long distance flight in an electric aircraft is still the greatest challenge.
 There are currently three approaches to tackling this problem, battery electric, hydrogen fuel-cell electric, and hybrid combustion-engine electric.
-These three solutions will all feature alongside economy trial solutions in our 2019 E-Race, and could quite possibly go on to change the face of aviation forever!
+These three solutions will all feature alongside economy trial solutions in our 2019 Great Air Race, and could quite possibly go on to change the face of aviation forever!

 Conceptually, this is by far the simplest solution.
 Not too dissimilar to an electric car, these aircraft have a large, lightweight battery and an electric motor.